hxtree/JSON2Resume/README.md

 # JSON2Resume

 JSON2Resume converts a JSON into a PDF Resume.
-It requires a valid PHP webserver and makes use of the FPDF packaged, which is included.
+It requires a valid PHP web server and makes use of the FPDF packaged, which is included.

 ## Installation
 Clone the repository.
 Create a copy of the example file.
 Edit the file and add your resume information to it.
 It is important that the file remains a valid JSON file.